 1997 Fleer Ultra offers two David Ortiz rookie cards for collectors to track down as the set includes medallion variation parallels that have the same card number with a "G" prefix, but contain a different photograph on the front.
 Along with Ortiz's base rookie card (on the left below), there is a Gold Medallion (1 per pack) and Platinum Medallion (1:100 packs) parallel that rarely appears on secondary markets.

 The 1997 Donruss Signature set was the company's first product that offered an autographed card in each pack and Ortiz is one of the key signers.
 There are 3,900 base red versions of Ortiz's first autograph card and collectors can also find Century blue (100 copies) and Millennium green (1,000 copies) parallels.
 As you can see from the example below, Ortiz signed these cards to the left of the Donruss logo rather than in the signature area at the base of the card, but this hasn't hurt the card's popularity or value.

 Carrying over from the previous year, 1997 Fleer maintained the matte finish on their cards, which does give them a less vibrant appearance but does not diminish the relevance.
 The set was configured into two releases with 500 cards in Series 1 and an oddly-grouped 261 cards in Series 2.
-The David Ortiz rookie card can be found in Series 2 and is the set's most valuable card and main source of hobby relevance.
-While mint copies can reach prices of over $200 at auction, the glossy Tiffany parallels average 1:20 packs and can yield much higher values compared to the standard version.
+The David Ortiz rookie card, listing David Arias, can be found in Series 2 and is the set's most valuable card and main source of hobby relevance.
+The glossy Tiffany parallels average 1:20 packs and can yield much higher values compared to the standard version.